 There will be a group of us at each of the monthly Scots Music Group ceilidhs at St Brides.
-When booking your ticket with the SMG please add a note "Meetup Table" so we can get one reserved for us until 8:30pm, we may have to remove the reserved sign from the table after that time, so if you're new, come along early.
+We get a table reserved for us until 9pm, we may have to remove the reserved sign from the table after that time, so if you're new, come along early.
 Please note the numbers shown for Meetup members attending the ceilidhs is usually LESS than accurate as several turn up regularly without having this noted on the Meetup site.
 The average at the regular monthly ceilidh is 35 dancers, with often over 60 in our group so we book several tables at the back of the dance hall.
 If you don't see the table sign, you can ask at the door.

-Just a general reminder that when you RSVP for any Meetup events, please keep it positive - you don't need to give a NO rsvp unless you initially gave YES but then changed your plans.
+Just a general reminder that when you RSVP for any Meetup events, please keep it positive - you don't need to give a NO rsvp unless you initially gave YES but then change your plans.

 To quote from Eat Haggis & Ceilidh On, published by Bookspeed: "Ceilidh - always means having a good time."